chuangtian/QuantumSeal/README.md

 - **Start at the top band, not the top line.** A `critical` MD5 in a comment still outranks a `high` RSA in production — because scoring is name-based, not usage-based.
 Use the evidence excerpts to judge real impact.
+- **A high score is a *question*, not an answer.** It says "look here," never "this is broken."
+- **Zero findings ≠ safe.** It only means no catalogued name appeared in scannable text.
+- **Use the diff as your progress meter.** Falling priority totals and rising `post_quantum` components are the real signal.

+---

+## False positives & limitations

+- **Names, not semantics.** A string in a comment, a variable name, a doc example, or dead code counts the same as a live call site.
+Expect commentary-driven hits (the fixtures include several on purpose).